wpengine/github-action-wpe-site-deploy/README.md

 ## Setup Instructions

-Follow along with the [video tutorial here!](https://wpengine-2.wistia.com/medias/crj1lp3qke)
+Follow along with the [video tutorial here!](https://wpengine-2.wistia.com/medias/crj1lp3qke){:target="_blank"}

+1. **MAIN.YML SETUP**
-1. Copy the following `main.yml` to `.github/workflows/main.yml` in your root of your local WordPress project/repo, replacing values of `PRD_BRANCH`, `PRD_ENV` for the branch and WPE Environment name of your choice.
+Copy the following `main.yml` to `.github/workflows/main.yml` in your root of your local WordPress project/repo, replacing values of `PRD_BRANCH`, `PRD_ENV` for the branch and WPE Environment name of your choice.
 Optional vars can be specified as well.
 Consult ["Environment Variable & Secrets"](#environment-variables--secrets) for more available options.

+2. **SSH PRIVATE KEY SETUP IN GITHUB**
-2. [Generate a new SSH key pair](https://wpengine.com/support/ssh-keys-for-shell-access/#Generate_New_SSH_Key) if you have not already done so.
+* [Generate a new SSH key pair](https://wpengine.com/support/ssh-keys-for-shell-access/#Generate_New_SSH_Key) if you have not already done so.

-    Add the *SSH Private Key* to your Github repo settings.
+* Add the *SSH Private Key* to your [Repository Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) or your [Organization Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-organization).

-    **Repo > Settings > Secrets > Actions Secrets > New Repository Secrets**

 Save the new secret "Name" as `WPE_SSHG_KEY_PRIVATE`.

-[More reading available here for Repo Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository)
+**NOTE:** If using a Github Organization, adding the SSH key to the Organization Secrets will allow all repos to reference the same SSH key for deploys using the method in the sample `main.yml`.
+The SSH Key also connects to all installs made available to its WP Engine User.
+One key can then effectively be used to deploy all projects to their respective sites on WP Engine.
+Less work.
+More deploys!

+3. **SSH PUBLIC KEY SETUP IN WP ENGINE**
-3. Add *SSH Public Key* to WP Engine SSH Gateway Key settings.
+Add *SSH Public Key* to WP Engine SSH Gateway Key settings.
 [This Guide will show you how.](https://wpengine.com/support/ssh-gateway/#Add_SSH_Key)

     **NOTE:** This Action DOES NOT utilize WP Engine GitPush or the GitPush SSH keys [found here.](https://wpengine.com/support/git/#Add_SSH_Key_to_User_Portal)